ugognw/mypy-upgrade/README.md

     * Enables `mypy-upgrade` to silence all possible mypy errors (see [Known Limitations](#known-limitations) for exceptions)

-* `--show-column-numbers`

-    * Allows for more precise treatment of certain type error edge cases (e.g. type checking errors before the start of multiline strings)

 * `--show-error-codes`

     * Ensures that error-code specific comments are added instead of blanket `type: ignore`